-An adventurous holiday in the Cape will be more rewarding if you drive yourself, which is why organisingis a good idea.
+An adventurous holiday in the Cape will be more rewarding if you drive yourself, which is why organising car hire in Cape Town is a good idea.

 Our Cape Town International Airport car hire service offers new arrivals the convenience of being able to get into their preferred vehicle as soon as they step out of the airport.
 So, if you’re keen to take a drive through the glorious Cape Winelands, we recommend that you do not miss these four historical towns.